AryaanRoy/Airport-Traffic-Control-Sytem/README.md

 Airport Traffic Control System

-This project is an Airport Management System developed in Java with a JavaFX/Swing-based GUI.
+This is a group project.
+It is an Airport Management System developed in Java with a JavaFX/Swing-based GUI.
 It allows for the efficient scheduling and management of airplane landing and departure queues for cargo, private, and commercial flights.

 Features: